NaijaRC: A Multi-choice Reading Comprehension Dataset for Nigerian Languages: Acknowledgment

 \section{Acknowledgment}

-Special thanks to Mr. Daud Olamide Abolade, an undergraduate student of the Department of Linguistics, University of Lagos, for his assistance with manual extraction of text using OCR tools.
-Finally, we are grateful to OpenAI for providing API credits through their Researcher Access API programme to Masakhane for the evaluation of GPT-3.5 and GPT-4 large language models.
+David Adelani acknowledges the support of DeepMind Academic Fellowship programme.
+We are grateful to OpenAI for providing API credits through their Researcher Access API programme to Masakhane for the evaluation of GPT-3.5 and GPT-4 large language models.
+Jesujoba Alabi was partially supported by the BMBF’s (German Federal Ministry of Education and Research) SLIK project under the grant 01IS22015C.